COUNCIL ON POSTSECONDARY EDUCATION

-XLIII.
+VI.
 Other Forms of Sexual Misconduct or Sex Discrimination

 Complaints involving allegations of sex discrimination that do not meet the definition of Sexual Harassment under this Policy are investigated and adjudicated in accordance with the Council for Postsecondary Education Non-Discrimination Policy and Complaint Procedures.